clickingbuttons/polygon_io/README.md

 # polygon_io

-Rust [Polygon.io](https://polygon.io) client that verifies timestamps are in queried ranges and uses nanoseconds.
-Converts to EST for US equities.
-Built on ureq and chrono.
+Rust [Polygon.io](https://polygon.io) client built on ureq, serde, and ratelimit.

 Currently not documented and imports are a little wonky.
-These may be fixed in a future breaking change release.

 Currently only uses REST but websockets support is planned.